 You should immediately alert your bank, or other financial institution, and if you think your credit card details have been compromised, have your bank cancel the card.
 But keep your eyes on your bank accounts just in case.
 Charges don’t always appear immediately, so you may not see anything for a few days.

-8. Scan Your Mac
+8. Scan Your Computer

-The reason should be fairly obvious: if there is malware on your Mac, it may have intercepted keystrokes or copied files, and it may be able to do so again unless proper protections are in place.
+The reason should be fairly obvious: if there is malware on your computer, it may have intercepted keystrokes or copied files, and it may be able to do so again unless proper protections are in place.

 There’s a lot to do if you get hacked.
 But if you haven’t been hacked, you can learn a lot from these eight steps.
 Use the techniques described above to secure your accounts, making it harder for hackers to get access.
 Do it now, before you need to do it in a hurry!